 For best performance, it might be necessary to set certain parameters, which will affect both coarsening and interpolation.
 One important parameter is the strong threshold, which can be set using the function HYPRE_BoomerAMGSetStrongThreshold.
 The default value is 0.25, which appears to be a good choice for 2-dimensional problems and the low complexity coarsening algorithms.
-A better choice for 3-dimensional problems appears to be 0.5, if one uses the default coarsening algorithm or CLJP.
+For 3-dimensional problems a better choice appears to be 0.5, when using the default coarsening algorithm.
 However, the choice of the strength threshold is problem dependent and therefore there could be better choices than the two suggested ones.